 Lyons threw almost eight innings total on the day.
 When his career ended in 1946, Lyons had 260 wins, the most ever for a White Sox pitcher.

 At the mammoth L.A.
-Coliseum, which was the temporary home of the Dodgers, the White Sox played small-ball in Game 5 of the World Series to beat Sandy Koufax, 1-0, to stay alive, cutting L.A.’s lead to three games to two.
+Coliseum, which was the temporary home of the Dodgers, the White Sox played small-ball in Game 5 of the World Series to beat Sandy Koufax, 1-0.
+The win, in front of 92,706 fans, cut L.A.’s lead in the World Series to three games to two.

-The game also featured one of the greatest catches in World Series history as Jim Rivera ran a long way and made an over-the-shoulder catch in the seventh inning with two men on base to save the game.
+The game also featured one of the greatest catches in World Series history, as Jim Rivera ran a long way and made an over-the-shoulder catch to end the seventh inning with two men on base to save the game.

 Another dramatic and fantastic season was ruined, as the White Sox fell apart and lost the ALDS in three straight games to the Mariners.
 The M’s clinched the series despite a heroic effort from pitcher James Baldwin.
 JB, pitching with a bad arm, held the Mariners to one run on three hits in six innings.